Discrete cosine transform: History

 In 1975, John A. Roese and Guner S. Robinson adapted the DCT for inter-frame motion-compensated video coding.
-They experimented with the DCT and the fast Fourier transform (FFT), developing inter-frame hybrid coders for both, and found that the DCT is the most efficient due to its reduced complexity, capable of compressing image data down to 0.25-bit per pixel for a videotelephone scene with image quality comparable to an intra-frame coder requiring 2-bit per pixel.
+They experimented with the DCT and the fast Fourier transform (FFT), developing inter-frame hybrid coders for both, and found that the DCT is the most efficient due to its reduced complexity, capable of compressing image data down to 0.25 bit per pixel for a videotelephone scene with image quality comparable to an intra-frame coder requiring 2 bits per pixel.
 In 1979, Anil K. Jain and Jaswant R. Jain further developed motion-compensated DCT video compression, also called block motion compensation.
 This led to Chen developing a practical video compression algorithm, called motion-compensated DCT or adaptive scene coding, in 1981.
 Motion-compensated DCT later became the standard coding technique for video compression from the late 1980s onwards.

 A DCT variant, the modified discrete cosine transform (MDCT), was developed by John P. Princen, A.W.
 Johnson and Alan B. Bradley at the University of Surrey in 1987, following earlier work by Princen and Bradley in 1986.
 The MDCT is used in most modern audio compression formats, such as Dolby Digital (AC-3), MP3 (which uses a hybrid DCT-FFT algorithm), Advanced Audio Coding (AAC), and Vorbis (Ogg).

 Nasir Ahmed also developed a lossless DCT algorithm with Giridhar Mandyam and Neeraj Magotra at the University of New Mexico in 1995.
 This allows the DCT technique to be used for lossless compression of images.
-It is a modification of the original DCT algorithm, and incorporates elements of inverse DCT and delta modulation.
+It is a modification of the original DCT algorithm and incorporates elements of inverse DCT and delta modulation.
 It is a more effective lossless compression algorithm than entropy coding.
 Lossless DCT is also known as LDCT.